anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 predecessor to "exampleExt0".

-The following terms are used to describe an extension that supersedes another:
+The following terms are used to describe an extension that takes the place of another:

  - A revision is an extension that succeeds another extension where both the successor and the predecessor use the same extension identifier.
- - A replacement is an extension that succeeds another extension where the successor uses an extension identifier different from the one used by the predecessor.
+ - A superseder is an extension that succeeds another extension where the successor uses an extension identifier different from the one used by the predecessor.

-Compatibility of revisions and replacements with their predecessors is taken from the rules in [!@RFC7480], [!@RFC9082], and [!@RFC9083] regarding the recognition of protocol elements, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc.
+Compatibility of revisions and superseders with their predecessors is taken from the rules in [!@RFC7480], [!@RFC9082], and [!@RFC9083] regarding the recognition of protocol elements, where a protocol element is considered to be, but not limited to, JSON names, JSON values, query parameters, query paths, etc.